Table of Contents

 2. Traditional Huai Yang Sweet and Sour Yellow Croaker uses Pan-Frying method to cook the fish

 Turn the heat to medium.
-Heat a 12-inch hard-anodized fry-pan for 1 minute, and then add avocado oil or canola oil, along with sliced green onions and ginger, stir for 15 seconds or till fragrant.
+Heat a 12-inch hard-anodized fry-pan for 1 minute, and then add avocado oil along with sliced green onions and ginger, stir for 15 seconds or till fragrant.

-After you have seared the fish, cover the pan with a lid and cook for 20 minutes, 10 minutes on low heat and 10 minutes on simmer.
-Flip the fish half way through.
+After you have seared the fish, cover the pan with a lid and cook for 10 minutes.
+Following that, remove the lid, flip the fish, and cook the other side for additional 10 minutes.

 3. Make the Sweet and Sour Sauce

-While you are waiting, make the signature Huai Yang Style sweet and sour sauce made of these ingredients: Zhenjiang Vinegar, Naturally Aged Soy Sauce (Jiang You), Light Soy Sauce, Sugar, Arrowroot Flour, and water.
+While you are waiting, make the iconic Huai Yang Style sweet and sour sauce made of these ingredients: Sake, Zhenjiang Vinegar, Naturally Aged Soy Sauce (Jiang You), Light Soy Sauce, Sugar, and Arrowroot Flour.

-Add everything in a small saucepan or 8-inch deep fry-pan, mix very well using a mini whisk.
-Turn on the heat to medium-high, add a lid and bring it to a boil.
-After the sauce reaches a boil, turn the heat to low and cook for 5 minutes, or till sauce thickens.
-Mix from time to time.
+Add everything to a small saucepan or 8-inch deep fry pan, and mix very well using a mini whisk.
+Turn on the heat to medium-high and bring it to a boil.
+When the sauce bubbles vigorously and tons of bubbles are forming, which is an indication that the sugar in the sauce starts to burn, turn off the heat.

 Zhenjiang Vinegar and Soy Sauce are among the cornerstone condiments for tasty, healthy Chinese cooking.
-They work extremely well together for meat, poultry, and seafood that cut down any unpleasant smell or taste and bring out the inherent deliciousness.
+They work extremely well together for meat, poultry, and seafood cut down any unpleasant smell or taste, and bring out the inherent deliciousness.

 Naturally aged soy sauce is traditional or naturally brewed soy sauce, which may take years to age.
 This is the soy sauce Chinese people have been using since ancient times.
 I sometimes refer to them as regular soy sauce.